TodMcChesney/code-scribe-website/README.md

-# New Project Template
+# Code Scribe Website

-This is a base template for my website projects.
+This is the source code for my personal website.

 ## Getting Started